 - Offer to help with errands and groceries.
 Offer to do their shopping and drop it round.

 - Offer to go to the pharmacy to pick up prescriptions etc.

 - Some people cannot afford to spend much on heating and food etc. Check they are staying warm and eating well.
 Local charities and organisations can help.

 - Offer to walk their dog if appropriate and safe.

 - Help clear snow and ice from around their home.

 - If they become unwell, recommend they seek appropriate medical advice.
 If required do this for them.

 Reach out, connect, show compassion and respect dignity.

 Viral Kindness Cards

 A lovely woman from the UK, Becky Wass, created these excellent postcards below.
-You can download and print them out here.
+You can ‘right click’ and save/download it to print out.